Inspector General report on FBI and DOJ actions in the 2016 election: Aftermath and reactions

 Republicans and supporters of Donald Trump saw the report as vindication for Trump's belief that the FBI acted improperly in their investigation into Clinton's email server.
 Congressmen Matt Gaetz, Andy Biggs, and Ron DeSantis sent a letter to Horowitz asking for "all the drafts of the report", said they have "every confidence" the investigation was "thorough and accurate," but stated they have concerns it had been altered in such a way that "obfuscates [his] findings."
 Democrats accused the White House of using the report to distract from the special counsel's Russia investigation.
 Illinois Democratic Senator Dick Durbin argued that the report showed that the FBI's actions hurt Clinton's campaign and actually aided Trump's.

 James Comey responded on Twitter, stating: "I respect the DOJ IG office, which is why I urged them to do this review.
 The conclusions are reasonable, even though I disagree with some.
 People of good faith can see an unprecedented situation differently.
 I pray no Director faces it again.
-Thanks to IG’s people for hard work.”
+Thanks to IG's people for hard work."

 Hillary Clinton reacted to the report's revelation that Comey had used a personal email account to conduct FBI business on five occasions, tweeting "But my emails."
 Comey responded to this tweet in an interview with the German newspaper Die Zeit, saying the Clinton email investigation was not about her use of private emails, but on classified material sent through this system.

-President Trump rejected the report's conclusion that the FBI acted with no political bias against him, and he falsely claimed that the report "totally exonerates him" with respect to the Special Counsel investigation.
+President Trump rejected the report's conclusion that the FBI acted with no political bias against him, and he falsely claimed that the report "totally exonerates me" with respect to the Special Counsel investigation.
 Trump also said that Comey's actions were "criminal" and prove that he was the "ringleader" of a "den of thieves."